music-encoding/guidelines/_guidelines-v4/06-neumes/04-neumesexamples.md

 {% include mei example="neumes/neumes-sample-6-04-13.xml" valid="" %}

-Nota bene: the following neume has a similar shape but the neumatic connection is _not_ extended
+Nota bene: the following neume has a similar shape but the neumatic connection is _not_ extended.

 | :-: | :- |